 A year later he resumed his work, but in a much more compassionate, radically inclusive manner, emphasizing the art of becoming intimate with all that we are.
 He became a student again, completing a PhD program in psychology at Saybrook Graduate School in 1999; his dissertation received the highest award (dissertation with distinction).
 In 1998 he co-edited the Fall issue of ReVision: A Journal of Consciousness and Transformation (the theme of the issue being “Intimate Relationships and Spirituality”).

 Evolving in fitting parallel with his relationally-rooted psychospiritual work has been his writing.
 He is the author not only of fourteen books, but also of numerous essays.
 In 2000 his essay “Wrathful Compassion” won the Editor’s Award for the best article of the year in the Journal of Transpersonal Psychology.
 His essays have appeared in a number of publications, most recently Spanda Journal.
 His books have received critical acclaim; Christiane Northrup, Jean Houston, Ken Wilber, Harville Hendrix, and Jack Kornfield are among those who have strongly endorsed his writing.
 In 2008 his book Transformation Through Intimacy was a Nautilus Book Awards finalist (Silver Winner).
 His latest book is To Be a Man: A Guide to True Masculine Power.

 His six CD program Knowing Your Shadow: Becoming Intimate with All that You Are (published by Sounds True) was released in the Spring of 2013.
 He has been widely interviewed, including by New Dimensions Radio, Tami Simon, and Ken Wilber.
-He also has a strong online presence, with a Facebook fan page that he regularly contributes to.

 In 2003 he began training students in his way of working, through yearlong apprenticeship programs.